Yellow-bellied sea snake: Behaviour

-Contrary to past beliefs, sea snakes require fresh water to survive and the yellow-bellied sea snake drinks precipitation that forms on the surface of sea water.
+Contrary to past beliefs, sea snakes require fresh or brackish water to survive; the yellow-bellied sea snake likely drinks mainly from freshwater lenses that form on the surface of the sea after heavy precipitation.
 This species has been reported to survive severe dehydration of up to 7 months during seasonal drought.

 Yellow-bellied sea snakes breed in warm waters; they are ovoviviparous with a gestation period around 6 months.
 According to Ditmars, females bear live young in tidal pools.
 They move poorly on land due to their smaller belly scales that form a ventral keel.
 They are sometimes observed in large aggregations of thousands on the surface of the water in oceanic drift lines, which has been proposed as a strategy to catch prey.
 They hunt by floating on the surface of the water to attract pelagic fish that are seeking shelter; prey are captured via a backwards swimming motion and rapid lunge of the jaws.
 The ability to swim backwards is an unusual and distinguishing characteristic of this species.
 Heatwole proposed that these snakes find their prey by sensing the vibration generated by fish movement.
 These snakes are not considered aggressive but will defend themselves if threatened.

 Venom

 The venom of this species is highly potent, like that of other sea snakes.
 Bites are rare and the most common victims are fishermen who try to get them out of fishing nets.
 The subcutaneous of the venom is 0.067 mg/kg and the venom yield per bite is 1.0–4.0 mg.
 Yellow-bellied sea snake venom contains several different neurotoxins and two other isotoxins.
-Juvenile and adult specimens have the same toxin compounds in their venom however juvenile venom is on average less concentrated.
+Juvenile and adult specimens have the same toxin compounds in their venom; however, juvenile venom is on average less concentrated.